anyaevostinar/anyaevostinar.github.io/classes/201-s26/hw1.md

 Starter code: [lunar_lander.zip](lunar_lander.zip)
 Upload solutions via Gradescope as: `LunarLander.kt`

+TODO: add note of how to do default parameters for constructor

 ## Goals

 This assignment is designed to help you practice the following: